jacobdshimer/jacobdshimer.github.io/_posts/2018-08-06-microblog-part-one.md

 # Introduction

-This post will encompass the first five chapters from the tutorial that I followed.
-I will seperate the different sections of this post with the different chapters and explain what I did within the chapter.
+This post will encompass the first chapter from the tutorial that I followed.
+I will group the different chapters as I go through them and explain what I did within the chapter.

 ## Chapter One - Initialize the Flask App